XenoVkl/NN-LSH/README.md

 Implementation of Locality-Sensitive Hashing in order to find in a dataset P that belongs to a metric space :
 - neighbors in range R of object q
-- nearest neighbot of object q
+- nearest neighbor of object q

   Consider those objects as points.
-The program supports objects of real coordinate space of d dimensions(using euclidean and     cosine metric), objecs of Hamming space and objects where the distance is calculated based on a distance-matrix.
+The program supports objects of real coordinate space of d dimensions(using euclidean and     cosine metric), objects of Hamming space and objects where the distance is calculated based on a distance-matrix.

 ---------------------